vincentwenger/poker_prediction/README.md

 ## What is the data?
 The Poker Hand History File Format Specification is described at this link https://phh.readthedocs.io/en/stable/.
 For the poker dataset, I am using this link https://zenodo.org/records/17136841.
 I downloaded the attached file "poker-hand-histories.zip".
 As explained on the link, the ZIP contains many files in the poker hand history (PHH) format.
 I extracted the ZIP and focused on the folder "pluribus".
 It contains 10.000 PHH files, and each file corresponds to 1 game between 5 human professional poker players and 1 poker AI named "Pluribus".
 If you need the raw data, you need to download the ZIP and you will get the raw data under the folder "pluribus".
+All those 10000 Poker games have the same common attributes:
+- variant : NT.
+The poker variant is No-limit Texas hold ‘em
+- ante : 0.
+The poker ante is 0
+- small_blind : 50.
+The amount for the small blind is 50
+- big_blind : 100.
+The amount for the big blind is 100
+- min_bet : 100.
+The minimum bet is 100
+- starting_stack : 10000.
+The starting stack amount is 10000

-In the first notebook "Data preprocessing", I transformed the raw data into a preprocessed CSV file which has 91356 rows and 31 columns
+In the first notebook "Data preprocessing", I transformed the raw data into a preprocessed CSV file which has 91356 rows and 31 columns.

 ## What are the findings?